Image

 Admission Requirements

-• Completion of a Bachelor of Science in Nursing Degree from a nationally accredited college university
+• Bachelor of Science in Nursing (BSN) from an accredited university

 • 3.0 GPA or higher preferred